thedataquarry/zola-blog/content/posts/_index.md

 +++
 title = "The Data Quarry"
-description = "A.I. and Data Engineering from a Python and Rust perspective." sort_by = "date" template = "blog.html"
-page_template = "post.html"
+description = "A.I., data engineering and data infra from a Python and Rust perspective" sort_by = "date" template = "blog.html" page_template = "post.html"